garywiz/chaperone/doc/source/ch/config-service.rst

    Yes, the seconds field appears at the *end*.
 This is inherited from the `croniter package <https://github.com/kiorky/croniter>`_ which we use to parse and manage the internal cron intervals.
 We considered not documenting it because it seems a bit non-standard, then figured... hey, could be useful.

+.. [#f5]

+   There is really only one bulletproof way to manage isolated groups of processes:
+   `control groups (or groups) <https://en.wikipedia.org/wiki/Cgroups>`_.
+Chaperone intentionally avoids using control groups for a number of reasons, but mostly because they require privileges which make containers less secure.
+In addition, despite their power and utility, control groups are have become a contentious feature right now, being used extensively, and often in incompatible ways, by both `Docker <docker.com>`_  and `systemd <http://www.freedesktop.org/wiki/Software/systemd/>`_.
+Chaperone is intended to be lean, simple and compatible with containers.
+For now, avoiding cgroups we believe will keep Chaperone a more useful and simple accessory.